-Many blockchain startups use digital asset networks, such as the Ethereum network, to launch their initial coin offerings ("ICOs").
-In July 2017, the SEC determined that tokens issued by The DAO, for instance, are securities under the U.S. securities laws.
-The SEC reasoned that the unregistered sale of digital asset tokens can, in certain circumstances, including ICOs, be considered illegal public offering of securities.
-The SEC could make a similar determination with respect to digital tokens distributed in other ICOs.
-Although Bitcoins were not issued in an ICO, the SEC's determination or a market expectation of the SEC's determination that any digital asset is a security could adversely affect the market price of Bitcoin or digital assets generally and thus the value of the Shares.
+Many blockchain startups use digital asset networks, such as the Bitcoin network, to launch their initial coin offerings, also known as ICOs.
+In July 2017, the SEC determined that tokens issued by The DAO, for instance, were securities under the U.S. securities laws.
+The SEC reasoned that the unregistered sale of digital asset tokens can, in certain circumstances, including initial coin offerings, be considered illegal public offering of securities.
+In November 2018, the SEC determined that two other token issuances by companies called CarrierEQ, Inc., (d/b/a Airfox) and Paragon Coin, Inc. were unregistered securities offerings.
+And in September 2019, the SEC determined that the token issuance of EOS by a company called Block.one, was an unregistered securities offering and ordered Block.one to pay a \$24 million civil penalty.
+The SEC could make a similar determination with respect to digital tokens distributed in other initial coin offerings.
+If the SEC were to determine that Bitcoin is a security, the Trust and the Sponsor would be subject to additional regulatory and compliance requirements under U.S. federal securities laws, including the Investment Company Act and, with respect to the Sponsor, the Investment Advisers Act.
+In addition, the SEC's determination or a market expectation of the SEC's determination that any digital asset is a security could adversely affect the market price of Bitcoin or digital assets generally and thus the value of the Shares.

-Furthermore, a number of foreign jurisdictions have, like the SEC, also recently opined on the sale of digital asset tokens, including through ICOs.
-For example, China and South Korea have banned ICOs entirely and other jurisdictions, including Canada, Singapore and Hong Kong, have opined that ICOs may constitute securities offerings subject to local securities regulations.
+Furthermore, a number of foreign jurisdictions have, like the SEC, also recently opined on the sale of digital asset tokens, including through initial coin offerings.
+For example, China and South Korea have banned initial coin offerings entirely and other jurisdictions, including Canada, Singapore and Hong Kong, have opined that initial coin offerings may constitute securities offerings subject to local securities regulations.
 In July 2019, the United Kingdom's Financial Conduct Authority proposed rules to address harm to retail consumers deriving from the sale of derivatives and exchange traded notes ("ETNs") that reference certain types of digital assets, contending that they are "ill-suited" to retail investors citing extreme volatility, valuation challenges and association with financial crime.
 In addition to ETNs, the proposed ban would affect financial products including contracts for difference, options and futures.
 Public consultation on the proposed restriction closed in October 2019.
+As of the date of this Annual Report, the FCA has not yet finalized its proposed ruling.
 A determination that Bitcoin is a security under U.S. or foreign law could adversely affect the value of the Shares.